SharePoint/sp-dev-docs/docs/spfx/extensions/basics/tenant-wide-deployment-extensions.md

 ![SharePoint client-side solution scaffolded successfully](../../../images/ext-tenant-wide-solution-deployment.png)

-After solution deployment, administrator can change the deployment settings from the **Tenant Wide Extension** list.
+After solution deployment, an administrator can change the deployment settings from the **Tenant Wide Extension** list.